croissong/gitwatch-rs/README.md

 ## Credits

 This is a Rust implementation of the original [gitwatch](https://github.com/gitwatch/gitwatch) bash script.
-Thanks to @asd for the idea and the

 ## Contributing

 Contributions are welcome!
-Please feel free to submit a Pull Request.
+Feel free to submit a Pull Request.
-See [CONTRIBUTING.md](CONTRIBUTING.md) for some development hints.
+See [CONTRIBUTING.md](CONTRIBUTING.md) for development hints.